kwu5/243_s2024_gran_turismo_app/README.md

 ### To do

-- Display some log data on app (by tonight)
-- Keep update the current coord on app recursively  (by Saturday)
+- Keep update the current coord on app recursively
-- Display car location on app (by Saturday)
+- Display car location on app
 - Implement to send 'STOP' from Bridge to driver